 Even simple low cost solutions such as installing thermal blinds and curtains or draft proofing around doors, windows, and letter boxes can make a difference.
 The best time for taking thermal images is on a cold, dry and dull day when the heating has been on for a few hours.
 The greater the temperature difference between the inside and outside of the house the better.
 Rain and sun can give distorted readings so ideally on or at the end of a cold cloudy day is ideal.

-You can hire the camera via SHARE’s website or by dropping into the shop Monday, Wednesday, Friday & Saturday 10.30am-2pm.
+You can hire the camera via SHARE’s website or by dropping into the shop.
+Please check the website for opening hours.

 Once hot spots and areas leaking heat have been identified, head to Centre for Sustainable Energy website call 0800 082 2234 for some tips, solutions, ideas and links to further support and possible funding.